 I learned how to make latkes from my mother, but over the years, I’ve adapted her recipe to be easier and more streamlined.
 Here’s what you need:

-- Large thin-skinned potatoes (some people use Russet potatoes, but I prefer the thin-skinned Yukon gold potatoes or red because they don’t need to be peeled)
+- Large thin-skinned potatoes (some people use Russet potatoes, but I prefer the thin-skinned Yukon gold potatoes because they don’t need to be peeled)

 - Flour (use any type, or use potato starch or matzo meal instead of flour)